According to Wikipedia:

 Here are several mid-century recipes.
 Sorry about the light print on the first cookbook.

-I've posted many Devil's Food Cake recipes in the past, but today I have four mid-century recipes.
+I've posted many Devil's Food Cake recipes in the past, but today I am posting four mid-century recipes.
 The first recipe is for Cocoa Devil's Food Cake from How To Get the Most Out of Your Sunbeam Mixmaster (1950).
-I posted a "Mix-Easy" Devil's Food Cake for Mother's Day, and you might want to look at that one, too.
+I posted a "Mix-Easy" Devil's Food Cake for Mother's Day last year, and you might want to look at that one, too.
 It's pretty much the same as the following recipe.
 This is a good page for this post since there's a Chocolate Cake recipe next to the Devil's Food Cake recipe.

 And one more Red Devil's Food Cake from the same mid-century period.
 This one is from Kate Smith Chooses her 55 Favorite Ann Pillsbury CAKE RECIPES.